 Additionally, intermittent fasting changes hormone levels to facilitate weight loss.

-In addition to lower insulin and increased growth hormone levels, it increases release of the fat burning hormone norepinephrine (noradrenaline).
+In addition to lowering insulin and increasing growth hormone levels, it increases the release of the fat burning hormone norepinephrine (noradrenaline).

-By helping you eat less (fewer calories in) and helping you burn more (more calories out), intermittent fasting causes weight loss by changing both sides of the calorie equation.
+By helping you eat fewer and burn more calories, intermittent fasting causes weight loss by changing both sides of the calorie equation.

-There is also one study showing that intermittent fasting causes less muscle loss than the more standard method of continuous calorie restriction (16).
+Another 2011 study showed that intermittent fasting causes less muscle loss than the more standard method of continuous calorie restriction (

-However, keep in mind that the main reason this works, is that it helps you eat fewer calories overall.
-If you binge and eat massive amounts during the eating periods, then you may not lose any weight at all.
+However, keep in mind that the main reason for its success is that intermittent fasting helps you eat fewer calories overall.
+If you binge and eat massive amounts during your eating periods, you may not lose any weight at all.

-Bottom Line: Intermittent fasting may boost metabolism slightly, while helping you eat fewer calories.
-It is a very effective way to lose weight and belly fat.
+Intermittent fasting may slightly boost metabolism while helping you eat fewer calories.
+It’s a very effective way to lose weight and belly fat.